Rhode Island Tree Farm Program | PO Box 53 | No. Scituate, RI 02857 | 401-568-3421

 PRINT FLYER | DIRECTIONS

-The Rhode Island Tree Farm Program is conducting its annual Fall Tour amongst the open fields and along the woodland trails of the Angell Tree Farm, 27 T. Angell Way, in Scituate, RI on Saturday, October 26, 2024.
+The Rhode Island Tree Farm Program is conducting its annual Fall Tour along the woodland trails of the Gardener Tree Farm property, 448 Weaver Hill Road in Coventry, RI on Saturday, October 11, 2025.
 The tour will begin at 9:00 AM and run until about noon.
-T. Angell Way is located along Chopmist Hill Road (RI Route 102), just south of Central Pike.
-Signs will be posted at intersections, and plenty of parking is available at the end of T. Angell Way.

-According to Ronald Fasano of Richmond, the Chair of the RI Tree Farm Committee, “This year’s forest walk will allow us to view the multiple wildlife habitat and forest stand improvement projects that owners Tom and Ruth Angell have established over the past thirty-five years.
+According to Ronald Fasano of Richmond, the Chair of the RI Tree Farm Committee, “this year’s forest walk will allow us to view the multiple wildlife habitat and forest stand improvement projects that owners Jeff and Maryanne Gardener have established over the past twenty-plus years.
 We’d like to thank them for opening up their property for this year’s program.”

 Joint Annual Dinner & Conservation Awards Presentation